mwbowers/mwbowers.github.io/reference/datagate/datagate-client/authority-entry.md

 ### AuthorityEntry([String](https://docs.microsoft.com/en-us/dotnet/api/system.string))

-Initializes authority for current user.
+Initializes a new instance of the  class with the specified user-name and default values for other properties.

 ```cs
 AuthorityEntry(String)